Connected Multiomics Walkthrough

 View Default Analysis Results

-When the analysis status is Complete, click on the analysis tile to open results.
-The analysis opens into a data viewer that consists of PCA analysis results and methylation QC plots:
+When the analysis status is Complete, click on the analysis name to open results.
+The analysis opens into a data viewer that consists of principal components analysis (PCA) results and methylation QC plots:

 The plots can be configured by selecting Configure option from toolbox on the left within each plot: